How struggles with mental health and addictions can help us be the church

 Churches, colleges, and denominations need to cultivate a new openness and transparency about the struggles of Christians and their leaders.
 Each of us must decide to embody a new openness and vulnerability.

-We must choose to embody the change in our relationships, conversations, and self-disclosures.
+We must choose to embody the change in our own relationships and conversations and self-disclosures.

 We need spaces where Christian leaders and congregational members can be honest.
-We need open conversations, care within the community and gracious steps toward reconciliation where needed.
+We need open conversations, care within community, and gracious steps toward reconciliation where needed.

 Let’s be communities of peace, grace, faith, hope, help, wholeness, and love.
 Those are the kinds of communities that help people heal and find hope and freedom.

-I know that answer is just the beginning.
+I know that answer is just a beginning.
 But I think it does start at the personal and local church level.
 It then moves out to include colleges, seminaries, and denominations.

 Useful Links for Information, Support, and Help

-Here are some links to sites for those struggling and those who support those struggling.
+Here are some links to sites for those who are struggling, and for those who support those who struggle.

 1. Mental Health Issues